l-Shane-l/l-Shane-l.github.io/index.md

 An end to end c++ framework for a drone with path finding and environment awareness built in.

 ### Rogue-like
-A rogue-like rust game written in rust https://www.instagram.com/p/ChOOKRul-kn/ and compiled to webassembly to run on a browser https://www.instagram.com/p/Ch4b2sIuB8d/
+A rogue-like rust game written in rust [Desktop demo](https://www.instagram.com/p/ChOOKRul-kn/) and compiled to webassembly to run on a browser [browser demo](https://www.instagram.com/p/Ch4b2sIuB8d/).
+If Heroku still have there free server available you can play it [here](https://sleepy-island-60648.herokuapp.com/)

 ### Geailge NMT
 A Neural Machine Translation model that compares 3 million Irish to Gaeilge sentence pairs to create a translation model comparable to Google performance for Geailge.